DataGo7/SQL-Mastery-Series/README.md

 🔹 Designed for: Beginners to Advanced SQL Users
 🔹 Database Used: PostgreSQL / MySQL / SQL Server
-🔹 Tools: DBeaver (for writing and testing queries)
+🔹 Tools: DBeaver (for writing and testing queries).

 📁 Folder Structure